 - A1 non-combustible class (melting point >1000°C)

-- Industrial application (does not fit flat partitions)
+- Industrial application (does not fit a flat partition)

-- Handle with gloves and mask due to fiber and mesh
+- Handle with gloves and a mask due to fiber and net

-MOLTEXO rock wool roll with stitched galvanized mesh (wired mat / armed blanket) with 100 kg/m³ (6.24 pcf) density, 50 mm (2 in) thickness, 0.6 m × 5 m (2 × 16.4 ft) format.
-Designed for insulating large-diameter industrial pipes and ventilation ducts with cylindrical surfaces; boilers, ovens, steam generators and thermal equipment with curved surfaces or complex geometry; storage tanks, cylindrical tanks and industrial chimneys requiring continuous thermal insulation; acoustic insulation in machine rooms, pump rooms and industrial areas with noise.
+Rock wool roll with stitched galvanized net (wired mat / reinforced blanket) MOLTEXO with a density of 100 kg/m³ (6.24 pcf), 50 mm (2 in) thickness, 0.6 m × 5 m (2 × 16.4 ft) format.
+Designed for insulation of large-diameter industrial pipes and ventilation ducts with a cylindrical surface; boilers, furnaces, steam generators and thermal equipment with curved surfaces or complex geometry; storage tanks, cylindrical vessels and industrial chimneys requiring continuous thermal insulation; acoustic insulation in machine rooms, pump rooms and noisy industrial areas.

 Comparison table